Luckymishraa/link-sorter/README.md

-🔗 Link Sorter: A URL Organization Tool
+🔗 Link Sorter
+[][React-url]
+[][Vercel-url]

-A clean and efficient web application designed to sort and organize lists of URLs.
-This tool allows users to instantly tidy up their links by sorting them alphabetically or by domain name, enhancing productivity and organization.
-This project was built as a part of a technical evaluation process.
+An efficient web application to instantly sort and organize lists of URLs alphabetically or by domain.

+(Note: Aap is GIF ko apne project ke screenshot ya video se badal sakte hain.)

+About The Project
+This tool was developed as part of a technical evaluation to demonstrate modern frontend development skills.
+It provides a clean, intuitive interface for users to manage and tidy up their link collections, enhancing productivity and organization.

 ✨ Key Features

-Bulk URL Processing: Paste multiple URLs at once, separated by newlines, for quick processing.
+Bulk URL Processing: Paste multiple URLs at once for quick processing.

+Dual Sorting Modes:

-Alphabetical Sorting: Organizes the list of URLs in alphabetical order (A-Z).
+Alphabetical Sort: Organizes URLs in A-Z order.

-Domain-Based Sorting: Groups links by their domain name (e.g., all google.com links together).
+Domain Sort: Groups all links from the same domain together.

-Favicon Integration: Automatically fetches and displays the favicon for each valid URL, providing a clear visual reference.
+Favicon Integration: Automatically fetches and displays each website's icon for easy visual identification.

-Clean & Responsive UI: A modern and intuitive interface built for a seamless user experience on any device.
+Responsive Design: A seamless user experience across desktops, tablets, and mobile devices.

 🚀 Live Demo

-The project is deployed and accessible to the public.
+The application is deployed on Vercel and is publicly accessible.

-View the live demo here ⬅️ (Vercel link)
+👉 View Live Demo Here
+(Important: Upar diye gaye link ko apne Vercel deployment link se zaroor badlein.)

-🛠️ Technology Stack
+🛠️ Built With
-This project was built using modern frontend technologies:
+This project utilizes a modern frontend technology stack:

-Core Library: React.js, HTML
+Core Library: React.js

-Styling: Standard CSS3
+Styling: CSS3

-API: Google S2 Favicon API for fetching site icons.
+APIs: Google S2 Favicon API

 Version Control: Git & GitHub

 Deployment: Vercel

-⚙️ Getting Started: How to Run Locally
+⚙️ Getting Started & Local Setup
 To get a local copy up and running, follow these simple steps.

 Prerequisites
-You will need to have Node.js and npm installed on your machine.
+Make sure you have Node.js and npm installed on your machine.

+npm

+Bash

+npm install npm@latest -g
-Installation & Setup
+Installation
 Clone the repository:

 Bash